MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2024/08/devtools-128.md

 ---
 title: What's New in DevTools (Microsoft Edge 128)
 description: "Updated labels for selector stats.
-Fixed whitespace in the top of Activity Bar right-click menus.
+Fixed whitespace in Activity Bar right-click menus.
 And more."
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual